CERC — Environmental Software and Services

 Tim Newton, MBA, MIMgt, ACA ATII, tim.newton@cerc.co.uk

-Tim received his MBA from the Cranfield School of Management Studies.
+Tim received his MBA from Cranfield School of Management Studies.
 He has overseen CERC's finance and accounting as well as being responsible for legal and contractual issues since the founding of the company.

 Tricia Gilmour, PhD, patricia.gilmour@cerc.co.uk